demonatic/Rinx/README.md

 ###### USTC  软院  2019工程实践 子项目

 libRinx is a server-side HTTP library aims at equipping your program with HTTP service easily.
 It internally uses reactor model and non-blocking IO to handle concurrency.
+It only support **Linux** platform.

 ## Implementation
 | 0x01                        | 0x02                                   | 0x03                                      | 0x04                                    |